 In the early ’40s when WWII restricted fabric production, most clothing came in a limited palette.
 Most suits, sports clothing, work clothing, and separates were solid colors.
 1940s prints were mostly for casual dresses, playsuits, blouses, and children’s clothing.

-When sewing your own 1940s clothing it’s important to pick fabric and trim in the color palette of the era.
-This guide will help you get a sense of the common colors, fabrics and prints in women’s fashion during the 1940s.
+When sewing your own 1940s clothing, it’s important to pick fabric and trim in the color palette of the era.
+This guide will help you get a sense of the popular 1940s colors, fabrics and prints in women’s fashion during the 1940s.

 Men’s fabrics are discussed in the article on 1940s men’s suits.

-Cotton: A soft or stiff cotton could be light and airy (voile,) covered in embroidered holes (eyelet,) broadcloth (sturdy and basic), twill (thick with a subtle texture) and seersucker (a waffle weave common in summer stripes.)
-Cotton is easy to sew with, easy to wear and with care lasts a long time.
+Cotton: A soft or stiff cotton could be light and airy (voile, swiss, lawn), covered in embroidered holes (eyelet), broadcloth (sturdy and basic), twill (thick with a subtle texture) and seersucker (a waffle weave common in summer stripes).
+Cotton is easy to sew with, easy to wear, and with care lasts a long time.
 But it’s important to know cotton is prone to fading with frequent laundering.

 Jersey: A very soft knit cotton or Rayon material usually worn in the fall or winter since it’s also rather warm.

 Silk: A rare and expensive fabric for most of the 1940s since it was needed to make parachutes and other military supplies.
 It is very light and shiny, which makes it popular for semi formal and evening attire.
 A shiny Rayon was a poor man’s alternative.

 Velvet: Velvet made another great evening gown material in winter.
 It’s not nearly as heavy as most velvet fabrics are today.
 Such a shame!
 It’s one of my favorites!